top of page

 How Does Venaseal Compare to Other Varicose Vein Treatments?

-Venaseal differs by using a non-thermal adhesive instead of heat.
+Venaseal differs significantly from other treatments by using a non-thermal adhesive instead of heat, offering unique advantages in patient comfort and recovery.

 Compared to Endovenous Laser Ablation (EVLT):